fifth-postulate/4_rules_simple_design/code/fizz_buzz.md

 ```

 The will still pass all the tests.
 So we can remove the older implementation.
 The result is a bit of an eye sore.
-It clearly violates **rule 4** small.
+It clearly violates rule 4 **small**.
 Let's
 do the final case first.

 ### `fizzbuzz.of(10)`